k94ll13nn3/AutoConstructor/README.md

 Fields marked with `AutoConstructorIgnoreAttribute` will be ignored.

 Use `AutoConstructorInjectAttribute` to customize the behavior, usualy when the injected parameter and the fields do not have the same type.
-It has two constructors:

-- `AutoConstructorInjectAttribute(string parameterName)`
-  - `parameterName`: the name of the parameter to used in the constructor  (by example `myService`)
-- `AutoConstructorInjectAttribute(string initializer, string parameterName, System.Type injectedType)`
+It takes three optionals parameters:
-  - `initializer`: a string that will be used to initialize the field (by example `myService.GetData()`)
+- `initializer`: a string that will be used to initialize the field (by example `myService.GetData()`), default to the `parameterName` if null or empty.
-  - `parameterName`: the name of the parameter to used in the constructor  (by example `myService`)
+- `parameterName`: the name of the parameter to used in the constructor  (by example `myService`), default to the field name trimmed if null or empty.
-  - `injectedType`: the type of the parameter to used in the constructor  (by example `IMyService`)
+- `injectedType`: the type of the parameter to used in the constructor  (by example `IMyService`), default to the field type if null.

+If no parameters are provided, the behavior will be the same as without the attribute.
+Using the attribute on a field that would not be injected otherwise won't make the field injectable.

 When using `AutoConstructorInjectAttribute`, the parameter name can be shared across multiple fields, and even use a parameter from another field not annotated with `AutoConstructorInjectAttribute`, but type must match.